shrektan/shrektan_blog/content/post/2022-03-11-note-on-latex/index.md

 ## Texlive installing

-Just use Yihui's tinytex.
-Either installing the classical one with Internet connectivity, or installing the full one when full capacity is required.
+Just use Yihui's [tinytex](https://github.com/yihui/tinytex).
+Either [installing](https://github.com/yihui/tinytex-releases) the classical one with Internet connectivity, or installing the full one when full capacity is required.
 Do not try to `tlmgr install scheme-full`.
 It's broken, based on my experience.
 The error message is not understandable.
 Do not waste time on it.

 ## `$ctex$`

 When working with Chinese letters, do please use [the `$ctex$` package](https://mirror.mwt.me/ctan/language/chinese/ctex/ctex.pdf) and `$XeLaTeX$` engine.
-The former is a `$LaTeX$` that provides common supports on Chinese styles, fonts, etc, while the latter enables UTF-8 encoding, which is a life-saver, especially for Windows users.
+The former is a `$LaTeX$` package that provides common supports on Chinese styles, fonts, etc, while the latter enables UTF-8 encoding, which is a life-saver, especially for Windows users.

 ### Chinese Font Family